TheNoobInventor/sudoku-ai-solver/docs/index.md

 pytest test_solve_sudoku.py
 ```

+This command can also be run in the Docker container (to be discussed in a subsequent subsection) of this project.

 ### Display puzzle solutions

 Assuming that there are no errors encountered when attempting to solve the sudoku puzzle, the solved puzzle is returned to the `solved_board` variable and the solutions are displayed on the extracted color puzzle image using the function, `display_solutions(cell_locs, color_puzzle)`.
 This is expressed in the following lines from the main Jupyter notebook: